michealkeines/C-Lang/the_hard_way/keywords.md

-union -> start a union statement unsigned -> a unsigned modifies for integer data types void -> declare a data type empty volatile -> declare a variable might be modified elsewhere while -> start a while loop
+union -> start a union statement unsigned -> a unsigned modifies for integer data types void -> declare a data type empty volatile -> indicates that the compiler shouldnt do any fancy optimization for this variable while -> start a while loop